veektortee/AI-Powered-Resume-Classifier/README.md

 # Resume Classification with Fine-Tuned BERT

-This project presents a resume classification system powered by a fine-tuned BERT model, built on a preprocessed dataset provided by [Noran Mohamed](https://github.com/noran-mohamed/Resume-Classification-Dataset).
+This project presents a resume classification system powered by a fine-tuned BERT model, built on a preprocessed dataset provided by a GitHub user [Noran Mohamed](https://github.com/noran-mohamed/Resume-Classification-Dataset).
 Designed for scalability and real-world application, the system classifies resumes into one of 43 distinct categories.
 It features an interactive Streamlit app for seamless user interaction, enabling quick resume uploads and instant predictions.
 ---

 ## Key Features